 “Lisa, that’s enough.”
-As a child, my mother would always deliver this command with her arms crossed, towering over me.
-It didn’t take long for me to learn that those three stern words called for an immediate cease and desist of any ongoing excessive behavior: That’s enough handfuls of nonpareils or enough spins of the toilet paper.
+My mother would always deliver this command with her arms crossed, towering over me.
+As a child, it didn’t take long for me to learn that those three stern words called for an immediate cease and desist of any ongoing excessive behavior: That’s enough handfuls of nonpareils or enough spins of the toilet paper.

 Or, that’s enough pleas for your 73rd Lisa Frank eraser.

 Even though I didn’t always obey, I quickly learned that the term “enough” represented a boundary not to be further exceeded, because I had already overstepped it.

 Now, as an adult, I’m all too familiar with the childhood phrase, “enough is enough.”
 In fact, I find that I still repeat “enough” to myself — but with quite the opposite meaning.
 The general theme?

 If you’re immune from the cycle of self-doubt, hey, give me what you’re on.
 But, if you’re like most human beings, you’re constantly criticizing and pushing yourself to work better, do this better, look better and just, dammit, be better.

 Let’s take work as a case study.
 Like any good worker bee, I save my thought-out files on the hard drive.

 But then… I email them to myself.
 And print them out — just in case.
 Inevitably, I’ll find a clause to be reconstructed and repeat the entire process.
 Because, what if that one more tweak makes it that much better?